hemanthmarukala/Moviereview/README.md

 # Moviereview
-python project to show a list of movies and their trailers
+- python project to show a list of movies and their trailers.
+- Dowload or clone the project to the desired location
+- Open IDLE terminal and naviaget to entertainment_center.py file and run the file
+- Your browser will open automatically and load your favorite movies.

 #Movie.py